Clinical scientist, medical physics

 What to expect

-• Vacancies are available throughout the UK.
-However, you may need to be geographically flexible to progress your career.
+- Jobs are available throughout the UK, although you may need to be geographically flexible to progress your career.
+During training, there's an opportunity to experience work in a variety of different hospitals.

-• If working in the NHS, you may have to travel between hospitals and to meetings with regional specialists and for training courses.
+- Once qualified, you may travel between hospital sites or to other relevant places for training but are unlikely to spend prolonged periods away from home.
 If you're working for a commercial company, for example a healthcare equipment manufacturer, you're likely to travel more frequently.
 There are some opportunities to work overseas.

 Qualifications